calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 - **Enum Values:** definition of enumerated symbols and their explicit values (optional).
 Needs to be a list of comma-separated symbol definitions for the enumeration (a standard C enumeration will be generated for each user-defined type).
 If an explicit integer value is desired for a given symbol, it needs to be specified between parentheses next to the symbol's name.

-  Symbol names need to comply with C-idenfitier syntax and shall be *unique* amognst all enumerated symbols of the user-defined enumerated data types.
+  Symbol names need to comply with C-identifier syntax and shall be *unique* amognst all enumerated symbols of the user-defined enumerated data types.

   Examples: